ChipWits: Legacy

 In September 2021, ChipWits, Inc. was formed by Doug Sharp and Mark Roth to create a modern reboot of the game.
-The new version is being written in Unity and is in early access testing.
-More information can be found on the game's official website, where players can help guide the direction of the game's development.
+The new version is being written in Unity and has a free demo with the final release expected in 2025.

+In November 2024, in celebration of the game's 40th anniversary, ChipWits, Inc. recovered and open sourced the game's original Forth source code for the Macintosh and Commodore 64.